 I have three recent first author publications in the European Educational Research Journal, the journal Ethnicities and the British Journal of Social Psychology, all focusing on the negotiation of national identity in an increasingly diverse Germany, at the levels of academia, secondary school, and broader society, respectively.
 Additionally, I am a co-author on multiple papers addressing broader issues in relation to discrimination and identity among diverse adolescents and young adults in Europe, Canada, and the US, three of which have recently been published, in the International Journal of Intercultural Relations, the European Psychologist and the Journal of Adolescence.

-Currently I am working on a conceptual paper on intersectional identity development within the European context.
+Currently I am working on a conceptual paper on conducting intersectional identity development research within the European context.
 I am also conducting secondary data analysis of ethnic identity relevant conversations among college age friend pairs.
 This work is in collaboration with Dr. Moin Syed at the University of Minnesota, who acted as an external advisor throughout my doctoral studies.